• Skip to main content

 Lens Clarity

 T2: It wouldn’t be too big of a stretch to call Aimpoint T2 one of the best red dot sights of all time.
 Countless others will agree behind that statement.
 Of course, Aimpoint gave their 110% behind this optic.
 The lenses are extremely vibrant and there are no glaring issues.
-Field of view is amazing and focus stays on the target at any given eye relief.
+The field of view is amazing and the focus stays on the target at any given eye relief.

 Overall, T2 takes the cake in terms of having a good lens in my book.
 Of course, Duty RDS is not bad by any means, But T2 performs slightly better.